Domestic Violence Awareness and Action

 If you suspect someone you care about is being abused, ask them, believe them, and give them resources.
 Your help could prevent another senseless death to domestic violence.

 Four times a year, Zion hosts up to four families for a week overnight.
-Our next session is December 16-23.
-Volunteer opportunities include making dinner, set-up, or being a night host.read more
+Our next session is March 17-24, 2019.
+Volunteer opportunities include driving, dish washing, dinner, overnight, evening activities, set-up and take down and laundry.read more

 Zion partners with other area churches driving for Meals on Wheels and we take our turn every 6 weeks.
 There are 7 routes requiring a total of 35 volunteers each week.read more